emmdie/gamedevBeginnerRessources/README.md

 * Voxel
 * Claymation
 * Watercolor, Chalk, text base....
-    * Clean up in Gimp/Photoshop
+    * Clean up in Gimp/Photoshop and import
 * AI tools

 ## Programming
-* Avoid visual scripting, steal literally all your code if necessary
+* Avoid visual scripting, steal literally all your code if necessary (as a CS student)
 * There is a tutorial for literally everything (depending on your language of choice)

 ### Engines
-Please don't spend more than 10 minutes choosing one
+Please don't spend more than 10 minutes choosing one.
+You don't know what features you will need yet, most skills will transfer anyway.
 * [Pico 8](https://www.lexaloffle.com/pico-8.php)
     * 15$
     * Fantasy console